5axes/CuraPlugin-ScalableExtraPrime/README.md

 ### Supported Cura Versions

-This has been tested on Cura 5.0 - 5.4 (La génération du code fonctionne, pas de tests rééls sur machine).
+This has been tested on Cura 5.0 - 5.4  (Code generation works, no real tests on machine).